Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 \end{lemma}

 \begin{proof}

 We want to apply Lemma \ref{3imp2} with well-chosen families of free unitary Brownian motions.
-To avoid a conflict of notation, we will apply Lemma \ref{3imp2} with families $y^s$ instead of $u^s$.
-Thus we set
+To avoid a conflict of notation, we will apply Lemma \ref{3imp2} with the family $u^s$ replaced by $y^s$ defined as follows,